Code Council releases update on standards development activities

 ICC 1300 — Standard for the Vulnerability-Based Seismic Assessment and Retrofit of One- and Two-Family Dwellings

 The Code Council is developing a comprehensive standard to provide a methodology for the identification, evaluation and retrofit of specific known vulnerabilities for one- and two-family wood light-frame residential buildings (including townhouses) up to two stories in height.
 Also included are the evaluation and retrofit of masonry chimneys attached to three-story buildings.
 Development of the assessment and retrofit provisions are applicable to dwellings located in Seismic Design Categories B through E and will include the use of the best available seismic numerical modeling tools and engineering practices to assist in the development of assessment methods and to identify retrofit criteria to best achieve targeted performance objectives.
 The use of the provisions are anticipated to improve earthquake performance but are not intended to prevent earthquake damage.
 The new standard will be developed in accordance with ANSI’s Essential Requirements.

-The new IS-RSARC committee was appointed at the June 2020 International Code Council Board of Directors meeting and will be meeting for orientation in October 2020.
-A new committee webpage is live and available to the public.
-News updates and future public meeting notices, agendas, and minutes will be posted there.
+The new IS-RSARC committee was appointed at the June 2020 International Code Council Board of Directors meeting and will be meeting for orientation in the near future.
+A new committee webpage is under construction and will be available to the public shortly.

 The International Code Council is accredited by the American National Standards Institute (ANSI) as a standards developing organization that adheres to ANSI’s Essential Requirements for openness, balance, consensus and due process.
 Participation of the various stakeholders in an equitable, accessible and responsive environment is key in developing a consensus standard for recognition as an American National Standard.